MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 ## Hybrid capabilities

 Azure Stack HCI is uniquely positioned for hybrid infrastructure, allowing you to take advantage of cloud and on-premises resources working together and natively monitor, secure, and back up to the cloud.

+After you register your Azure Stack HCI cluster with Azure, you can use the Azure portal initially for:

+- **Monitoring:** View all of your Azure Stack HCI clusters in a single, global view where you can group them by resource group and tag them.
+- **Billing:** Pay for Azure Stack HCI through your Azure subscription (note that there is no cost during the Public Preview).

+We're working hard on creating additional capabilities, so stay tuned for more.

-It's subscription-based and offers built-in integration to additional Azure services:
+You can also subscribe to additional Azure hybrid services:

 - **Azure Site Recovery** for high availability and disaster recovery as a service (DRaaS).
 - **Azure Monitor**, a centralized hub to track what's happening across your apps, network, and infrastructure – with advanced analytics powered by AI.